sungsik-kong/PhyNEST.jl/docs/src/manual/input.md

 # Input

-Current version of PhyNEST takes a relaxed, sequential, PHYLIP formatted DNA alignment file.
-Extensions can be either `.phy` or `.txt`.
-For more information on PHYLIP, see [here](https://en.wikipedia.org/wiki/PHYLIP).
-After the PHYLIP file has been parsed, PhyNEST creates a checkpoint file with the extension `.ckp`, which can be called later to prevent repetition of parsing the same data and save time.
-Moreover, the observed site pattern frequencies of every quartet from the alignment can be exported into a `.csv` file, for a user to explore for other purposes (e.g., manually computation of Patterson's D-statistic etc.).
+Current version of PhyNEST takes a relaxed, sequential, [PHYLIP](https://en.wikipedia.org/wiki/PHYLIP) formatted DNA alignment file.
+PhyNEST automatically creates `FILENAME.ckp` and has a option for a user to export the observed site pattern frequencies as `FILENAME.csv`.
 The following sections explain above procedures in detail.

 ## Parsing DNA alignment data
-A sample DNA alignment file called `n5h1_5k.txt` is given in the `example` folder of the package PhyNE (or can be downloaded [here](https://github.com/sungsik-kong/PhyNE.jl/blob/main/example/n5h1_5k.txt)).
-This alignment is 750,000 base pairs (bp) long and contains five sequences, named as  `[1, 2, 3, 4, 5]`.
-The alignment is generated using *ms* and *seq-gen*.
-The true relationship of the five taxa is written in the extended Newick format as (branch lengths omittted):
+A sample DNA alignment named `n5h1_5k.txt` is provided in the `/example` folder of the package PhyNEST (or can be downloaded [here](https://github.com/sungsik-kong/PhyNE.jl/blob/main/example/n5h1_5k.txt)).
+The alignment contains five sequences and is 750,000 base pairs (bp) long.
+Species are named as `[1, 2, 3, 4, 5]`.
+The true relationship of the five taxa is written in the extended Newick format as (branch lengths not shown):

 `(5,(4,((3,(2)#H6:::0.6),(1,#H6:::0.4))));`.

+(here)

 We begin with loading the package PhyNEST in Julia.
 ```@example input